nicolestella/COMP3120-GroupD/README.md

 which would allow them to get a more concise view of all the top rated movies they've yet to see.
 Each movie has its own details page which contains more info about the film including the genre, cast, crew, and reviews

-#### Rating and Reviewing movies youve watched:
+#### Rating and Reviewing movies you've watched:
-Once a user has watched a movie they can leave a rating out of 10 and a review of the movie.
+Once a user has watched a movie they can leave a rating out of 5 and a review of the movie.
 These reviews are left in the users name so you can go back to a movie youve seen and look at how your opinion stacks against other watchers.
 We also aggregate all the ratings into one so anyone can see the general concensus of public opinion